 Table of Contents

 College is fun!
-At least, most of the time.
+At least most of the time.
 Students often feel overwhelmed due to coursework and exams and tend to get demotivated.
-At university, almost everyone is dealing with the stresses of life in their own way.
+At university, almost everyone deals with the stresses of life in their own way.
 Here are 6 motivational books to inspire you during tough times.